HypeHound/downpay-docs/docs/index.md

 ## Compatibility notes

-When using deposits on Shopify, it’s important to be aware of certain limitations:
+When using any kind of partial or deferred payment on Shopify, it’s important to be aware of certain limitations.
+These limitations are imposed by Shopify and over time we hope they will be removed.
+Once they are, Downpay will seamlessly support the use cases below.

 * Deposits are available for stores using Shopify Payments or Paypal.

 * Deposits are only available on the Online store channel, while native deposits can be used for Shopify POS following this [guide](https://help.shopify.com/en/manual/sell-in-person/shopify-pos/payment-management/multiple-partial-payments).

+* Draft orders are not compatible with deposits.

+* Bundles apps like Shopify Bundles are not compatible of deposits

 * Order editing supports removing a product with a deposit, but other modifications may not be supported.

-* Draft orders are not compatible with deposits.

 * Only one future payment collection is available for orders with deposits.